nickwells/utilities/gosh/_gosh.NOTES.md

 # Notes

+## Gosh \- arguments to the script
+Arguments can be supplied to the generated program\.
+These can be given following the end\-of\-parameters marker &apos;\-\-&apos; \(or &apos;no\-more\-params&apos;\)\.
+The default behaviour is to generate a loop over the arguments if any are present; this can be avoided by giving the &apos;dont\-loop\-on\-args&apos; parameter\.

+Additionally, if the generated program is running in a readloop \(see the parameters in group: &apos;cmd\-readloop&apos;\) any arguments will be treated as filenames to be processed\.
+Each filename will be checked for existence and edited to be an absolute path if it is not already\.
+It is an error if the same file name appears twice\.

 ## Gosh \- code sections
 The program that gosh will generate is split up into several sections and you can add code to these sections\.
 The sections are: